d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word-embedding-dataset.md

     print('center', center, 'has contexts', context)
 ```

 We set the maximum context window size to 5.
-The following extracts all the central target words and their context words in the dataset.
+The following extracts all the center words and their context words in the dataset.

 ```{.python .input}
 #@tab all